scottleechua/Ghost/scottleechua/README.md

 Contains:
 - `customize-portal.zsh` - generate `portal.min.js` with custom placeholders.
+- `generate-sodosearch.zsh` - generate `sodo-search.min.js` and `sodo-search-main.css` for local use.

 ## Local Dev Setup
 Last worked on a Mac (Apple Silicon) with Node v18.10.2 and Yarn 4.8.1.
 Yarn 1.22.22 was installed globally.